 Customer identity

-The primary user identity associated with a UNI is a “customer identity” used to determine the commercially responsible party for consumption of the service (the customer is the “principal” as that term is defined in [Ref 3]).
-In some cases an originating SP may rely on a TN-based identity for this purpose.
+The primary user identity associated with a UNI is a “customer identity” used to determine the commercially responsible party for consumption of the service (the customer is the “principal” for UNI authentication and other security policy application as that term is defined in X.811).
+In limited cases an originating SP may rely on a TN-based identity for this purpose.
 In many cases a TN does not unambiguously identity the customer, making it an insufficient identifier for UNI authentication and authorization procedures.
 Other forms of user identity include account names or IDs, equipment identifiers (e.g. mobile IMSI, Private User Identity or IMEI), physical connections or IP network addresses.
 One or more forms of user identity are inputs to an authentication process to verify the customer and in some cases to an authorization process to determine what services the customer is entitled to.

 In the ideal case the originating SP establishes the real-world identity of the customer by personal name, business name, e-mail and physical home or business address, tax ID or other government-conferred identifiers, payment accounts and credit history, etc. This allows the SP to track the responsible party for placing or receiving calls for commercial purposes, policy enforcement and other legal purposes.
 The real-world customer identity is typically associated with user names, customer equipment IDs, and/or other identifiers used in protocols and procedures at the UNI.
 There are some use cases (for example, see A.1.2, below) where the originating SP may not strongly determine the real-world identity of the customer.
 That reduces the value of a customer identity for assigning policy characteristics and tracking responsibility for service usage to particular entities.